Second Residency FAQ for Americans

 Why Italy first?

-Italy currently offers the most practical combination of legal access, cost structure, infrastructure, and established precedent for Americans looking to establish a second base in Europe.
-The bureaucratic complexity is real, but the pathways are tested and the legal framework for foreign residents is developed.
-We go where the operational logic points.
+Italy currently offers the most practical combination of legal access, cost structure, tax incentives, and established precedent for Americans looking to establish a second base in Europe.
+The 7% flat tax for foreign retirees in qualifying Southern municipalities and the Elective Residency Visa pathway make it operationally viable for a broad range of American profiles.
+The bureaucratic complexity is real, but the pathways are tested.

 Do I need to speak Italian?